IshanChakraborty96/Docs/docs/source/Pages/Architecture.rst

 When using local accounts, anyone with network access to the Katonic application may create a Katonic account.
 Users supply a username, password, and email address on the signup page to create a Katonic-managed account.
 Katonic administrators can track, manage, and deactivate these accounts through the application.
 Katonic can be configured with multi-factor authentication and password requirements through Keycloak.

-'Learn more about Keycloak administration <https://www.keycloak.org/docs/latest/server_admin/index.html>'_
+`Learn more about Keycloak administration <https://www.keycloak.org/docs/latest/server_admin/index.html>`_

 .. _Learn more about Keycloak administration: <https://www.keycloak.org/docs/latest/server_admin/index.html>